The Buck-Passing Game: The deterministic buck-passing game.

 After this initial draw, the buck is passed among the players and eventually it will start cycling, so that we can define the cost function $\cost_{\play}:\actions\to\reals$ for player $\play$ as

 where the expectation is taken with respect to the initial measure $\initial$.

 This game is denoted $\game(\graph,\initial,\actions)$ and is called a \acfi{DBPG}\acused{DBPG}.
-The corresponding set of \acl{NEs} is denoted $\NE(\actions)$.
+The corresponding set of \aclp{NE} is denoted by $\NE(\actions)$.
 We assume that the graph $\graph$, the initial measure $\initial$, and the buck-passing dynamics are common knowledge.
 We stress that, despite the fact that the costs are defined through a dynamic process, the game is actually static, with strategies fixed once and for all at the beginning of the game.
-Note also that the costs of all players add up to $1$, so that this is equivalent to a zero-sum game.
-To analyze this game, it is convenient to have a more manageable expression for the costs in \eqref{eq:SBPG-cost}, for which we introduce some additional notation.
+Note also that the costs of all players add up to $1$, so that this game is equivalent to a zero-sum game.
+To analyze it, it is convenient to have a more manageable expression for the costs in \eqref{eq:SBPG-cost}, for which we introduce some additional notation.